VA Title 38 U.S.C. 1151 claims

 If you suffered an added disability—or your existing injury or disease got worse—while you were getting VA medical care or taking part in a VA program designed to help you find, get, or keep a job, you may be able to get compensation.

-Can I get compensation from VA?
+Am I eligible for compensation from VA?

 At least one of these must have led directly to an added disability or to your injury or disease getting worse: